adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ll get up early tomorrow morning," Ozma said, "and be at the Forbidden Fountain when the fierce warriors break through the crust of the earth.
 I will speak to them pleasantly and perhaps they won’t be so very bad, after all."

-" Why do they call it the Forbidden Fountain?" asked Dorothy.
+"Why do they call it the Forbidden Fountain?" asked Dorothy.

 "That water," declared Ozma, gravely, "is the most dangerous thing in all the Land of Oz.
 It is the Water of Oblivion.
 Whoever drinks at the Forbidden Fountain at once forgets everything he has ever known."